huggingface/blog/optimize-llm.md

 Note that if we had tried to run the model in full float32 precision, a whopping 64 GB of VRAM would have been required.

 > Almost all models are trained in bfloat16 nowadays, there is no reason to run the model in full float32 precision if [your GPU supports bfloat16](https://discuss.pytorch.org/t/bfloat16-native-support/117155/5).
 Float32 won't give better inference results than the precision that was used to train the model.

+If you are unsure in which format the model weights are stored on the Hub, you can always look into the checkpoint's config under `"torch_dtype"`, *e.g.* [here](https://huggingface.co/meta-llama/Llama-2-7b-hf/blob/6fdf2e60f86ff2481f2241aaee459f85b5b0bbb9/config.json#L21).
+It is recommended to set set the model to the same precision type as written in the config when loading with `from_pretrained(..., torch_dtype=...)` except for the original type is float32 in which case one can use both `float16` or `bfloat16` for inference.

 Let's define a `flush(...)` function to free all allocated memory so that we can accurately measure the peak allocated GPU memory.